engin100/980/labs/lab-3.md

 To get you thinking critically about how your 2-point calibration curve works, as well as more comfortable with using a spreadsheet, answer the following questions:

 1. If your Arduino read in a voltage of 0.4V, what temperature would that equate to on your calibration curve?
 (Show your work!)
-2. What would the voltage (based on your own calibration curve) be if it output a temperature of 6 °C?
+2. What would the voltage be (based on your own calibration curve) if it output a temperature of 6 °C?
 (Show work!)
-3. What **binary value** would your Arduino be reading in for a voltage of 0V?
+3. What **raw digital value** would your Arduino be reading in for a voltage of 0V?
 2.5V?
 5V?
 If you are stuck on this, try re-reading the section about [how analog to digital converters (ADCs) work](#how-analog-to-digital-converters-adcs-work) and try working backwards through the Arduino code.
-The `analogRead()` function is what actually returns the binary value, so if you know the voltage, could you re-arrange the equation given in the starter code to solve for the binary value?
+The `analogRead()` function is what actually returns the raw value, so if you know the voltage, could you re-arrange the equation given in the starter code to solve for the raw digital value?

 ## Memo

 In addition to the pdf you will create as detailed in the submission below, you will also be writing a memo for this lab.

-For details about the memo, [see the Canvas assignment](https://umich.instructure.com/courses/709939/assignments/2446362).
+For details about the memo, [see the Canvas assignment](https://umich.instructure.com/courses/777414/assignments/2769874).

 ## Submission